pierr3/ModeS/README.md

 ## Add a country to the mode S list

 If you would like to add a region or set of airports to the list of Mode S capable ones, create an issue on this GitHub with your request, you can see all the currently enabled areas in the file "version.txt"

+## Server data
+The current data used by the web-based part of the application can be reviewed as follows:
+* Ranges used to find a suitable code depending on FIR (which is compared to the controllers call sign) and the departure airport: https://kilojuliett.ch/webtools/ssrcoderanges
+* Currently reserved codes and expiry of the reservation time: https://kilojuliett.ch/webtools/ssrcodesused